manashchak/mcb_PyTorch-Adventures/PyTorch for Computer Vision/Intro to Vision/README.md

 - Understanding the Convolution mechanic as a sliding filter approach
 - Early examples of Convolutions with the Sobel Filter
 - How to use PyTorch nn.Conv2d
+- Im2Col Algorithm used to convert Convolutions to Matrix Multiplication
 - Learn the typical Convolutional Neural Network structure
 - Max/Average Pooling as a Downsampling technique
 - BatchNormalization to ensure Normality between layers